folio-org/mod-configuration/README.md

 Or run via Dockerfile

-The Configuration service can be run in both embedded PostgreSQL mode or with a regular PostgreSQL server
+The Configuration service can be run in either embedded PostgreSQL mode or with a regular PostgreSQL server.

 Note that the embedded PostgreSQL is started on a static port (6000)